JustinDFuller/justindfuller.com/content/posts/2018-05-21_why-you-should-use-functional-composition-for-your-full-applications.md

+---
+author: "Justin Fuller"
+date: 2018-05-21
+linktitle: "Why you should use functional composition for your full applications"
+menu:
+  main:
+    parent: posts
+next: /posts/why-you-should-use-functional-composition-for-your-full-applications
-# Why you should use functional composition for your full applications
+title: "Why you should use functional composition for your full applications"
+weight: 1
+---

 Function composition is growing in popularity, so I say it’s about time we considered composing full applications.
 Give me a few minutes of your time, and we’ll see if you agree!